samuel-williams-ed/Quiz_React_Project/README.md

 # Swanson Quiz

-See if you cam guess which quote is by Ron Swanson?!
+See if you can guess which quote is by Ron Swanson?!

 This project uses the React framework to build a simple quiz site.